Source: iMore

 - Not all games are compatible with the app

-- Only a few games have special game-specific applets
+- Only a few games have special app-specific applets

 Exclusive Games

-The idea is fine, but I would much rather see an expansion of the library, including Nintendo 64, GameBoy Advance, and Nintendo GameCube games, which have previously not been available outside of special situations.
-With NES and SNES games being widely available since the GameBoy Advance and Wii, and the NES and SNES Classic systems releasing not too long before the Nintendo Switch's release, I must say that I am experiencing a bit of 8-bit and 16-bit game fatigue.
+The idea is fine, but I would much rather see an expansion of the library, including GameBoy Advance and Nintendo GameCube games, which have previously not been available outside of special situations.
+With NES and SNES games being widely available since the GameBoy Advance and Wii, and the NES and SNES classic systems releasing not too long before the Nintendo Switch's release, I must say that I am experiencing a bit of 8-bit and 16-bit game fatigue.

-Subscribers can also play games like Tetris 99 and Super Mario Bros.
-35, where they can team up against several other players online with Battle Royale style of gameplay.
-Of course, Super Mario Bros.
-35 will not be available after Mario's death on March 31, 2021, but Tetris 99 will still be available to all subscribers for the foreseeable future.
+Subscribers can also play games like Tetris 99 and PAC-MAN 99, where they can team up against several other players online with a Battle Royale-style gameplay.
+Unfortunately, Super Mario Bros.
+35, a similar Battle Royale game released as part of the Super Mario 35th Anniversary celebration, became unavailable after Mario's death on March 31, 2021, but Tetris 99 and PAC-MAN 99 will still be available to all subscribers for the foreseeable future.

 Pros